 After a diagnosis of GIST, you may need other tests.
 These help your healthcare providers learn more about your cancer.
 They can help determine the stage of the cancer.
 The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+It is 1 of the most important things to know when deciding how to treat the cancer.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.

 How is a gastrointestinal stromal tumor treated?

 A GIST grows differently in each person.
 The size and location of the tumor and the rate that it grows are important in figuring out the risk the tumor presents.
 The risk for spread to other parts of the body (metastasis) can vary a lot.